-I’m totally trying to sell the soup.
-I shouldn’t though.
+I’m totally trying to sell this soup with potatoes and parsnip, but I shouldn’t try so hard.
 It speaks for itself.
 It’s delicious!

 On another note, I’m totally on a soup kick and it’s all because of that white stuff on the ground – it won’t go away!
 Don’t worry, I won’t talk about the weather, but you should know that I really want sun.
 That’s all.